buchsbau13/IPPR-GettingSmart/KubernetesInfrastructure/FIWARE-Helm/README.md

 Installing the chart is pretty straight forward.
 Simple run

-`helm install fiware -n fiware --namespace fiware-graziot --values=fiware/values-minikube.yaml`
+`helm install fiware -n fiware --namespace fiware-iot --values=fiware/values-minikube.yaml`

 This will send the entire configuration to your kubernetes cluster.
 Whenever you run `helm install`, helm will assign a new name to your deployment.
 You can get the names of all deployment using the command: